sigmod/sqlpp/document.md

                                    )[0];

 ## <a id="Subqueries">Subqueries
 In SQL++, an arbitrary subquery can appear at any place where an expression could appear.
-Different from SQL,  subqueries in `Projection`s or any boolean predicates are not restrained to return singleton, single-column relations, instead, they can return arbitrary collections.
+Different from SQL, subqueries in a `Projection` or in any boolean predicate are not restrained to return singleton, single-column relations.
+Instead, they can return arbitrary collections.
 The following query is a variant of the prior group-by query example.
 Instead of listing all messages for every sender location, the query retrieves a list of the top three reply messages with smallest message-ids for each sender location.

 ##### Example